 But even if not, just like it happened with me, you will have your time capturing life around the Mangrove.

-I visited Selangor on a 5 Day FAM trip hosted by Tourism Selangor and Malindo Air.
+Disclaimer: I visited Selangor on a 5 Day FAM trip hosted by Tourism Selangor and Malindo Air.
 Though my trip and experiences were all sponsored, all recommendations and advice are totally personal.
-I only recommend what I personally like.
+I only recommend what I personally experience and find worth appreciating.